-On behalf of the Board and management team, I would like to thank our shareholders who have extended to us their trust.
-The Board and management have decided to propose a final dividend of HK2 cents per ordinary share at the forthcoming annual general meeting.
-I would also like to thank my fellow directors for their support and all the staff for their dedication and hard work.
+On behalf of the Board and management team, I would like to thank our shareholders who have extended to us their trust and have been patient with our efforts on exploring business opportunities.
+Again, I would like to thank my fellow directors and staff for their loyalty and efforts during the past year.
 I believe that we will create greater value to our investors in the future.